BWOlatunji/BWOlatunji/README.md

 - 🌱 I’m currently Founder and co-organizer of R-Ladies Abuja ♥ and Abuja RUser Group 🚀
 - :briefcase: R, R Shiny, Power BI, MS Excel, SQL, HTML, CSS, JavaScript, ReactJs.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/bilikisuaderinto/">LinkedIn</a> | <a href="https://github.com/BAderinto">Github</a> | <a href="https://twitter.com/qbwoa">Twitter</a>
-- ⚡ Fun fact: I love Nature and Food ♥
+- ⚡ Fun fact: I love Nature, kids and Food ♥